felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Learning anxiety is a complex emotion.

-I love the illustration above because it illustrates perfectly how I felt for most of my life.
+I love the image above because it illustrates perfectly how I felt for most of my life.
 The black-haired person hanging for dear life on the diving board is caught in a difficult spot.
 That used to be me.
 As much as they would like to dive in the book and join